Letter of Authorization Template, Free Download 2026

 A bank, hospital, government agency, or institution requires written authorization before releasing your information or allowing a third party to conduct transactions on your account or behalf.

-You need a simpler alternative to a full power of attorney for a single, specific task that does not require the broad legal authority and formalities of a durable POA.
+You need a simpler alternative to a full Power of attorney form for a single, specific task that does not require the broad legal authority and formalities of a durable POA.

 What Should a Letter of Authorization Include?